deokudev/speedetail-homepage/src/app/reference/use-behind-web-proxy/page.md

 ### Client network socket disconnected before secure TLS connection was established

 If you got an error like that, your proxy server may be using TLSv1.0 which is obsolete.
-You have to update your proxy server to support newer protocols like TLSv1.2 since Inkdrop does not support TLSv1.0.
+You have to update your proxy server to support newer protocols like TLSv1.2 since Speedetail does not support TLSv1.0.

 ### Run network diagnosis